ShaheimOH/24/index.md

 Hayek never stated a direct and robust relationship between working hard and succeeding in a neoliberal society.
 Instead, Hayek suggested the nobel lie _'of working hard can make you successful'_ is essential in sustaining a capitalistic society.

-**Therefore, to sustain a neoliberal and capitalistic society, a lie must be constructed on success is entirely obtained through hard work.**
+**Therefore, to sustain a neoliberal and capitalistic society, a lie must be constructed of a meritocracy.**

 ## Part 3: Plaster over the cracks